School of Aeronautical, Automotive, Chemical and Materials Engineering

 Sustainable Transport Technologies

-We are interested in candidates from a range of backgrounds and with varied approaches to sustainable transport, for example in electrochemical power systems and storage, hydrogen combustion and combustion aerodynamics, electric propulsion of aerial and ground vehicles including electric machines and power electronics, last mile/urban and personal mobility.
+We offer opportunities to collaborate, teach and conduct original research in electrochemical power systems and storage, hydrogen combustion and combustion aerodynamics, electric propulsion of aerial and ground vehicles, including electric machines and power electronics, last mile/urban and personal mobility.

 About the School